-The MI shall be activated at the latest before the end of this test under any of the conditions given in paragraphs 6.4.1.2. to 6.4.1.5. of this appendix.
+The MI shall be activated at the latest before the end of this test under any of the conditions given in paragraphs 6.4.1.2. to 6.4.1.5.6.4.1.6. of this appendix.
 The MI may also be activated during preconditioning.
-The Technical Service may substitute those conditions with others in accordance with paragraph 6.4.1.6. of this appendix.
+The Technical Service may substitute those conditions failure modes with others in accordance with paragraph 6.4.1.6. of this appendix3.3.3.4. of this annex.
 However, the total number of failures simulated shall not exceed four (4) for the purpose of type approval.